In this section

 Water race rate payers in all three schemes can apply to irrigate house gardens from the water race up to a maximum of 4,000 litres per day.
 Non-commercial irrigation for establishment of shelter-belts can be applied for, for a 2 year period.

 Council hold an Environment Canterbury consent that allows water for commercial irrigation to be taken from the water race in the Paparua scheme.
 Irrigation water is allocated based on availability and a roster is reissued on 1 September each year.
 Amounts of available irrigation water are influenced by river levels which is reflected in the irrigation roster.
-Annual irrigation charges for 2017/18 are $291.42 per litre per second allocation (excl GST).
+Annual irrigation charges are calculated and applied to the litre per second allocation in the irrigation agreement.
 Further details on the types of irrigation available are outlined in policy W101 and sections 6.9 and 6.10 of the bylaw.

 Application forms -

 - Irrigation rights for garden use [PDF, 25 KB]

 - Irrigation rights for shelter belt use [PDF, 25 KB]

 - Commercial Irrigation rights for Paparua scheme [PDF, 58 KB]